 We’ll also visit the nearby Aya Sophia, and learn its complex story as the superb building was changed from church, to mosque to museum, and most recently back to a mosque.

 The Grand Bazaar is within easy walking distance to the hotel so we’ll familiarize ourselves with the pedestrian route to this shopping mecca of blown glass lamps, rugs, textiles, and jewelry.
-We’ll head to a favorite cafe for a succulent lunch in a little side lane.
+We’ll head to a favorite place for a succulent lunch at a friend’s cafe in a little side lane.

 Constructed in 1455, the Grand Bazaar is one of the largest and oldest covered markets in the world, with over 4,000 shops.
 Previously, merchants here were known for pushing a hard sale, but now the ambiance is friendly with jovial banter and little pressure.
 They have understood that tourists don’t like being force-fed little glasses of tea while they attempt to choose a rug!